syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 {% endhighlight %}

-## How to Disable dropping when dragging over particular columns
+## How to disable dropping when dragging over particular columns

 Dropping can be disabled for particular columns while dragging a column.Refer following code sample to cancel dropping of particular column.